marcingolenia/mcode/src/pages/blog/2021-02-01-fsharp_outbox.md

 );

 ```
 You can store processed and not processed messages in one table and nullable column `processed_on` which will store processed date if already processed.
 I will stick to a very inspirational document [5] in which Hugh Darwen (who was working on the relation model since the beginning) puts forward alternative approaches by introducing specialized relations.
 Let's do that.
-One nice benefit of this approach is that we gain some segration of concers - one table for holding things to process and one table that is actually an archive.
+One nice benefit of this approach is that we gain some segregation of concerns - one table for holding things to process and one table that is an archive.
 We can apply tailor-made indexes, partitioning, etc.

 With small dapper wrapper (you can find it on github) the functions might look as foolows:
 ```fsharp